Interior Secretary Ryan Zinke throws support behind grizzly bear recovery in North Cascades

 “We are delighted.”

-Rob Smith, regional director of the nonprofit National Parks Conservation Association office in Seattle said it is time now to make sure the decision that emerges from the environmental-impact statement process reflects the wholehearted commitment to restoration of the bear to its home.
+Rob Smith, regional director of the nonprofit National Parks Conservation Association office in Seattle, said it is time now to make sure the decision that emerges from the environmental-impact statement process reflects the wholehearted commitment to restoration of the bear to its home.

-“This is a green light, for all the work that has been done so far, and it is what we hoped an Interior secretary would say about this program,” Smith said.
+“This is a green light, for all the work that has been done so far, and it is what we hoped an interior secretary would say about this program,” Smith said.
 “It’s a ringing endorsement, but at the end of the year, it all depends on the final decision how successful this will be.

 “All the details are yet to work out.
 But the grizzly bear has always belonged in the North Cascades, and it will be here again.”